T3KScarecrow/Alagaesia-Wiki/Alagaesia/Important People/CLASSIFIED (SPOLIERS WITHIN)/Angela Vaelstrande.md

 ---

 4. **The Great Enlightened Crusade (1171 EE)**
-    - **Event:** During The Enlightened’s most devastating crusade, Angela appeared in several besieged villages, offering cryptic warnings to those who would listen.
+    - **Event:** During [[The Enlightened|The Enlightened’s]] most devastating crusade, Angela appeared in several besieged villages, offering cryptic warnings to those who would listen.
 She was rumoured to have subtly intervened in certain battles, saving key individuals whose survival altered the course of the war.
     - **Role:** Angela’s influence in this event is shrouded in mystery.
 Though she avoided direct confrontation, her presence inspired resistance leaders and sowed confusion among the zealots.

 ---

 5. **The Founding of Ellesmera**
-    - **Event:** After the elves retreated to Du Weldenvarden, Angela visited the burgeoning elven city of Ellesmera.
+    - **Event:** After the [[The Elves|elves]] retreated to Du Weldenvarden, Angela visited the burgeoning elven city of [[Ellesmera]].
 She collaborated with its founders, advising on the enchantments that would protect it for millennia.
-    - **Role:** While Angela played no long-term role in elven society, her brief time in Ellesmera is remembered in elven lore.
+    - **Role:** While Angela played no long-term role in elven society, her brief time in [[Ellesmera]] is remembered in elven lore.
 Her contributions to the city's warding magic are considered masterpieces of arcane craftsmanship.

 ---

 6. **The Binding of Skaro**
-    - **Event:** Long before the Blood Cult of Skaro emerged, Angela participated in sealing away the cursed artifact they now worship, the **Necronomicon**.
+    - **Event:** Long before the [[The Sanguis Skaro|Sanguis Skaro]] emerged, Angela participated in sealing away the cursed artifact they now worship, the **Necronomicon**.
 She worked alongside a coalition of clerics and mages to imprison the book in an arcane vault deep beneath the earth.
     - **Role:** Angela’s knowledge of forbidden magics was instrumental in creating the seals.
 She later expressed regret, sensing that the artifact’s influence might one day resurface.

 ---